1559 South Main Street, Suite D, Ellijay, GA 30540

 3236 Atlanta Highway Dallas GA 30132

 The vision of the Paulding County School District is to provide a safe, healthy, supportive environment focused on learning and committed to high academic achievement.
 VOLUNTEERS MUST: (1) have a background check done at a local police department.
-Cost is about $3 (2) Contact Giselle Stone or the principal at the school you would like to volunteer to make arrangements.
+Cost is about $3 (2) Contact the principal at the school you would like to volunteer to make arrangements.

 736 Whitlock Ave Marietta GA 30064